EliteDangerous/edapi/README.txt

   --debug               Output additional debug info. (default: False) --import FILE         Import API info from a JSON file instead of the API.
-                        Used mostly for debugging purposes. (default: None) --export FILE         Export API response to a file as JSON. (default: None) --vars                Output a file that sets environment variables for current cargo capacity, credits, and current
+                        Used mostly for debugging purposes. (default: None) --eddn                Post prices to the EDDN. (default: False) --export FILE         Export API response to a file as JSON. (default: None) --vars                Output a file that sets environment variables for current cargo capacity, credits, and current